anshika13raj/KnowledgeBasedSearchEngine/ReadMe.md

 ![AI](https://img.shields.io/badge/AI-Google%20Gemini-orange)

 ## 🎬 Demo Video Overview
-1.📄 PDF Upload & Processing: Watch how RackChat accepts a PDF from your device, extracts text, and prepares it for intelligent querying.
+1.**📄 PDF Upload & Processing:** Watch how RackChat accepts a PDF from your device, extracts text, and prepares it for intelligent querying.

-2.💬 Query Execution: Demonstrates asking multiple questions to the PDF, including:
+2.**💬 Query Execution:** Demonstrates asking multiple questions to the PDF, including:

   "What is House Rent Allowance?"